 SEO functionalities & optimization potential

-Search engine optimization (SEO) is crucial for long-term organic success, especially in e-commerce.
-A clear difference emerges here :
+Search engine optimization (SEO) is crucial for long-term organic growth—especially in e-commerce.

-Squarespace offers a solid SEO framework with automated sitemap generation, basic URL structures, and simple meta tags.
+Squarespace provides a solid SEO baseline with automated sitemap generation, basic URL structures, and simple meta tags.

-However, many important functions, such as individual canonical tags, redirects, structured data (Schema.org) or server-side customizations are only available to a limited extent or require workarounds.
+But many important capabilities—like editable canonical tags, redirects, structured data (Schema.org), or server-side adjustments—are limited or require workarounds.

-Shopify, on the other hand, offers a professional SEO foundation suitable for both beginners and SEO professionals.
-Not only can you control meta titles and descriptions granularly, but you can also integrate dynamic product feeds, custom URL redirects, and structured data via an app or template design.
+Shopify offers a professional SEO foundation for both beginners and advanced SEO teams.
+You can control meta titles/descriptions granularly, implement custom redirects, create dynamic product feeds, and integrate structured data via apps or theme code.

-Tools such as plug-in SEO, Smart SEO or integrations with Ahrefs and Semrush offer further optimization options.
+Tools like Plug in SEO, Smart SEO, and integrations with Ahrefs or Semrush unlock further optimization options.

 SEO function |